notepadqq/notepadqq/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [Google+](https://plus.google.com/communities/118430810002505082315).
+You've got much better chances of getting your question answered on our [Facebook group](https://www.facebook.com/groups/notepadqq/).

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by